jreisinger/docs/blog/gosec/2023-09-27-go-for-cybersecurity-tools.md

-# Go for cybersecurity tools
+# Go for cybersecurity - tools

-After getting a basic idea of what TLS is in the previous post, let's write a tool the will help us finding out the TLS version of a server.
+After getting a basic idea of what TLS is in the [previous post](https://jreisinger.blogspot.com/2023/09/go-for-cybersecurity-learning.html), let's write a tool the will help us finding out the TLS version of a server.
 The first idea might be to range over the arguments that should be TCP addresses.
 For each address we'll get and print the TLS version.

 We might start with a pseudo-code like: